 A History of Animation

-The zoetrope is a drum shape with an open top.
+A Zoetrope is shaped like a drum, with an open top.
 Underneath it is supported in middle by a stand.
-A series of hand drawn pictures feature on the inside.
+There are a series of hand-drawn pictures on the inside.
 All the pictures are drawn slightly different to advance the movement, as flick books do.

-The drum features slits on the outside and when the drum is spun, the watcher can look through the slits and the pictures appear to be connected together and moving like a short animated film.
+The drum has slits on the outside and if the viewer looks through these while the drum is spinning, the pictures appear to be connected together and moving like a short animated film.